mysysadmin-ltd/puppet-projects/README.md

 * `ssl`: Enable SSL? (default: no).
 * `altnames`: List of serveraliases to respond to (default: []).
 * `docroot`: alternative directory under <basedir>/var/ to use as the docroot.
 Default: www
+* `ip`: Enables IP virtualhosting instead of namebased virtual hosting and only listens on the IP specified.

 ### Tomcat